semantic-flow/sflo/documentation/faq.why-dont-data-nodes-contain-distributions-directly.md

 ### Metadata Separation

-The payload node's [[metapayload flow|mesh-resource.node-component.flow.node-metadata]] contains system metadata about the data concept and its components, while each [[mesh-resource.node-component.flow.payload]] can also contain (concept-specific) metadata.
+The payload node's [[metadata flow|mesh-resource.node-component.flow.node-metadata]] contains system metadata about the data concept and its components, while each [[mesh-resource.node-component.flow.payload]] can also contain (concept-specific) metadata.

 TODO: example